 Now, I don’t go around throwing red paint on people with fur coats but have you ever watched any videos showing the conditions that we raise livestock in?
 Is that what God intended for animals he created to have joy?
 With all the plenty that surrounds us do we really need to have the enormous industries built around continual slaughter because we crave and do not need their flesh?

 Our health is not what drives that industry, it’s profit and greed, pure and simple.
 All the essential nutrients come from plants anyway, so why do we need to filter them through the bodies of animals when the original sources of that nutrition are readily available?
-You want the nutrients from corn?
+Do you want the nutrients from corn?
 Eat some corn, why eat it filtered through a cow that is hopped up on antibiotics and hormones?
 Is this proper stewardship or have the evils and designs of conspiring men blinded us?

 I think that’s a fair question to consider.